-This course provides the foundational psychological and theological perspectives needed for understanding core child and family development stages and dynamics.
-Current trends, issues, and cultural norms are examined, as well as risk and protective factors that influence resiliency and coping mechanisms in children and teens.
+This course provides essential foundational psychological and theological perspectives needed for understanding core child and family development stages and dynamics.
+Current trends, issues, and cultural norms are examined as well as risk and protective factors that influence resiliency and coping mechanisms in children and teens.
 Ethical concerns and multicultural factors are also considered.

 The principles taught in this course will provide counselors, pastors, and parenting champions the essential tools necessary for helping parents navigate and respect each child’s unique developmental stage.

 Upon successful completion of this course, the student will be able to:

 - Identify current trends and issues in child and adolescent development using the course information and past personal experience.